 frame with End of Training subfield equal to 1, the responder shall stop its receive sweeping and shall

-configure its DMG antenna to the sector as indicated in the Decoded TX Sector ID subfield of the TDD SSW Ack frame received from the initiator that has the End of Training subfield equal to 1.
-The responder shall use this sector for its subsequent frame exchanges with the initiator, until another sector is negotiated.
+configure its DMG antenna as indicated in the Decoded TX Antenna ID and its and sector as indicated in the Decoded TX Sector ID subfield of the TDD SSW Ack frame received from the initiator that has the End of Training subfield equal to 1.
+The responder shall use this antenna and sector for its subsequent frame exchanges with the initiator, until another sector is negotiated.

 A responder that transmits a TDD SSW Feedback frame in response to a TDD SSW frame sent with End of